As an Amazon Associate we earn from qualifying purchases.

 One of the most common concerns about the bralette is that none are made for women with big busts.
 To this, Cora Harrington, The Lingerie Addict’s founder, has an answer:

-I think the issue is when people have like bra-like expectations for a bralette.
+“I think the issue is when people have like bra-like expectations for a bralette.
 If a bralette isn’t supportive, that’s not a failure of the bralette—that’s the point of the garment.”

 Just as you wouldn’t expect a bikini top to act as a bra, so should people not hold bralettes up to that standard because ultimately, they’re not bras.

 Women with bigger chests might be more comfortable wearing the best push up bras for large breasts, but don’t rule out bralettes just yet!
 Look for bralettes that have bralike qualities, such as support and structure.

 While you might not be able to get away with wearing a bralette in every scenario, there are times that bralettes are ideal undergarments.
 For other occasions, being more conservative with a bra makes the most sense.

 Bralettes have only been around for a few years and yet it seems like a lot has already happened to what was once only a trend.
-With this, the whole extent of the differences between a bra and bralette can’t be simplified into one definition.
+With this, the whole extent of the difference between a bra vs bralette can’t be simplified into one definition.

 They differ in physical composition, in the people who choose to wear a bralette or a bra, and in cultural context.
 One thing’s for sure, though – bra vs bralette are here to stay.